salemhilal/salemhilal.github.io/articles/swift/swift-but-im-a-web-dev.md

 {% figure "/swift/wow-a-prototype.jpg" "I could have picked a smaller phone."
 "A map of Brooklyn with a current location indicator.
 The roads around the indicator are highlighted in red." "mw6" %}

-From a technical perspective, I want to try and use SwiftUI to build my app and CoreData to persist its data, and I want to avoid 3rd party maps if possible.
-I figure this will force me to get experience with the core pieces of iOS development, which is most of why I'm writing this app.
+From a technical perspective, I want to try and use [SwiftUI][swiftui] to build my app and [Core Data][coredata] to persist its data.
+I also want to avoid 3rd party libraries if possible.
+If, like me, you're new to a lot of this, SwiftUI is Apple's new view framework, and Core Data is Apple's built-in data persistence layer.
+I won't go into a ton of detail on these libraries in this post, but a little context seems important.
+I figure these constraints will force me to get experience with the core pieces of iOS development, which is most of why I'm writing this app in the first place.

 ## Getting New York's road data

 To start, I need to think about how I want this app to work.
 Ideally, I want to break streets up into segments by block.
 I'm defining a block here as **the chunk of a street between any two adjacent intersections**.
-For example, Division Ave. between Berry St. and Bedford Ave. is a block, as is Berry St. between Division Ave. and S 1th St. To do this, I'll need a way to represent a road segment so that I can store metadata about it.
+For example, Division Avenue between Berry Street and Bedford Avenue is a block, as is Berry Street between Division Avenue and S 11th Street.
+To do this, I'll need a way to represent a road segment so that I can store metadata about it.
 I'll also need to know every possible road segment in New York so that I know what I have and have not visited.
 Getting at this data turns out to be not so straightforward.

 ### Apple Maps

-Road data seems weirdly tricky to get access to.
+I started by looking at what Apple would give me.
 When you want to render a map, Apple provides you with a view.
-They also provide you with a way to search for locations and a way to get a path between two locations.
+They also provide you with a way to search for locations and a way to get directions between two locations.

-However, there's no way to get at this data directly.
-If I want the names of roads nearby or even the name of the road that's closest to my location, no dice.
+However, there's no way to get at any of the data directly.
+If I want the names of roads nearby, or even the name of the road that's closest to my location, I'm out of luck.
 I needed to be able to get a catalog of road segments and identify the closest one from wherever I am.
-This data takes a while to collect, and anyone who's collected enough of it isn't willing to give it away (except the beautiful people who maintain [OpenStreetMap][osm]).
+This data takes a while to collect, and anyone who's collected enough of it isn't willing to give it away, with the except the beautiful people who maintain OpenStreetMap.

 {% figure "/swift/osm-awesome.jpg" "Not the prettiest map tiles, but definitely the free-est." "a screenshot from openstreetmap.org centered on New York City" %}

 ### OpenStreetMap

-OpenStreetMap seemed like a good bet since it's data is free to use and is constantly being updated.
-The reality is that map data is really, really big, and getting at the data for just New York City was surprisingly gross.
-OpenStreetMap lets you [export][osm-export] regions of map data but exporting an area bigger than that a square mile or so ends up being too big a request.
+[OpenStreetMap][osm] is like Wikipedia for street data.
+It seemed like a natural place to look since its data is free to use and is constantly being updated.
+The reality is that map data is really, really big, and getting at the data for just New York City is gross.
+OpenStreetMap lets you [export][osm-export] regions of map data, but exporting an area bigger than that a square mile or so ends up being too big a request for them to process.
 My options were either to:

 -   Download a lot of smaller regions and stitch them together.
 -   Download [all of OpenStreetMap's data][planet] in one big ol' file and extract the data I needed.

-There are a few third parties that [will extract data][bbbike] from OpenStreetMap for popular regions like cities.
-I downloaded and played around with some of the data for New York, which ended up being extremely detailed.
+Seeing as I didn't know much about how to use this data, neither option seemed especially great.
+On the bright side, there are a few third parties that [will extract data][bbbike] from OpenStreetMap for popular regions like cities.
+I ended up finding and downloading some of the data for New York City, which ended up being extremely detailed.
 The data included road segments, neighborhood names, building shapes, and everything else you might imagine needs to be represented on a map.
-It was also about a gig and a half of JSON.
+It was also about a gig and a half of JSON, and while this level of detail is great, I only really needed data on roads.

 ### New York's Centerline Data